 Federal Employee's CSRS & FERS Federal Civil Service Retirement Sick Leave Conversion & Credit

 Up until recently only CSRS system employees received credit towards retirement for unused sick leave.
-It isn't uncommon for a federal employee with 30 or more years service to accrued in excess of one year, 2087 hours, of sick leave.
+It isn't uncommon for a federal employee with 30 or more years service to accrue in excess of one year, 2087 hours, of sick leave.
 If you have 2087 hours at the time you retire your annuity increases by 2% of your average high three salary for CSRS employees and You will receive credit for each whole month of accumulated sick leave that you have on the books when you retire.

 The National Defense Authorization Act (HR 2647) was signed by the President on October 28, 2009 that now allows FERS employees similar benefits.
 FERS employees now receive full credit if they retire after January 1, 2014.

 There is no limit on the amount of unused sick leave that can be credited.
-FERS and CSRS benefits can exceed the 80% limit with unused sick leave.
-The reference is http://www.opm.gov/asd/hod/pdf/C050.pdf.
+CSRS benefits can exceed the 80% limit with unused sick leave.
+The reference is https://www.opm.gov/asd/hod/pdf/C050.pdf.
 "Section 50A3.1-2 Maximum Annuity General Rule."
 The basic annuity of any employee may not exceed 80 percent of the employee's high-3 average pay (disregarding the amount produced by the unused sick leave credit as illustrated in the example below).
 Normally, total service of 41 years 11 months (excluding unused sick leave credit) produces the maximum annuity.

 EXAMPLE: Dave has 43 years of creditable civilian and military service. additionally, he has 2087 hours (one year) of unused sick leave.
 His annuity would be limited to 80 percent based on civilian and military service but the 1 year of sick leave would increase the annuity an additional 2 percent.
 Thus, Dave's basic annuity would be 82 percent of his high-3 average pay.

 How to Use This Table - Find the number in the table closest to the number of hours of your unused sick leave.
 Obtain this figure from your most recent pay stub and then add any additional hours that you will accrue up to your retirement date.
 Federal employees earn 4 hours of sick leave each pay period, every two weeks.
 In the horizontal column you will find the number of months and in the vertical column the remaining number of days.
 For example: 441 hours equals 2 months and 16 days.
 Another example: 1452 hours equals 8 months and 11 days.
 (If the number of hours falls between two figures shown on the table, use the next higher figure.)
 See the following explanation.
-FERS employees will only receive a 50% credit if they retire before January 1, 2014.

 GO TO CHART